patelkalind/ticket-lifestyle/README.md

 John Doe later informs the team that he will take over this ticket

-John would later explain to Karen that the CFO’s laptop wasn’t working despite being charged because the power charger was broken.
+John would later explain to Karen that the CFO’s laptop wasn’t working even though it was charged because the power charger was broken.
 He would follow up by informing Karen that the CFO had received a new charger.

-John Doe officially closes the ticket, explaining that the CFO’s laptop charger was broken and that a new charger was needed to turn on his laptop.
+John Doe officially closes the ticket, explaining that the CFO’s laptop charger was broken and that a new charger was required to power his laptop.

 **Conclusion**

 To sum it up, every day in business, there will always be an issue from the end user, ranging from minor (a laptop charger not working) to major (a server down).
 As a help desk agent, it’s your responsibility to respond to each task that comes up and occasionally delegate if there’s a need for help.

 It’s always important to communicate with the end user to explain the problem and follow up, since tensions can arise; the best thing to do is ease the pain.
-On occasion, tickets are created via phone, chat, email, a web form, or in person when you run into someone in your hall or they approach you at your desk.
+On occasion, tickets are created via phone, chat, email, a web form, or in person when you run into someone in your hall or when someone approaches you at your desk.
 A lot of the time, people will ask you to fix stuff on the spot.
 While it’s acceptable to fix things on the spot, it’s always a good idea to create a ticket for everything that you do.

 This officially concludes the osTicket tutorial.
 As always, make sure you clean up your virtual machines and delete them to avoid charges to your Microsoft Azure account.